youngzliu/beepBoop/README.md

 ## Technologies Used

 _This website was created using HTML, CSS, the Bootstrap CSS file, Javascript, and the jQuery javascript file._

+## Credits

+_Credit to "Droid047" on jqueryscript.net for the javascript file to animate text._

 ### License